 The plant is deeply woven into the fabric of the community.
 After the end of WWII, the plant was retooled to build cars, rototillers and cargo aircraft under Kaiser-Frazer.
 In 1953, General Motors took over the facility to build transmissions, renaming it GM Hydramatic, and later Willow Run Powertrain.
 When General Motors abandoned the Willow Run Powertrain Plant in December 2010 as part of its bankruptcy proceedings, the future was uncertain for the historic factory that had once employed 42,000 people and turned out more than 8,600 B-24 “Liberator” 4-engine bombers.

 The Revitalizing Automotive Communities Environmental Response (RACER) Trust took over the plant and placed it on the market in 2011.
 With no buyers coming forward, it became apparent that the industrial property was more salable without the building.
-With demolition looming, Dennis Norton, president of the Michigan Aerospace Foundation and Founder of the Yankee Air Museum, thought that a part of it might be spared as a new home for the Museum, which had outgrown its current facility nearby.
+With demolition looming, Dennis Norton, president of the Yankee Air Museum Foundation and Founder of the Yankee Air Museum, thought that a part of it might be spared as a new home for the Museum, which had outgrown its current facility nearby.

 An (Almost) Impossible Dream